marmelab/checkoid/Readme.md

 ```

 #### hasLengthOf
-Take a number and return a validator that check its value as a length of the given number.
+Take a number and returns a validator that check that the value as a length of the given number.

 ```js
 import { hasLengthOf } from 'checkoid';